 Restart Your Phone

-If you start noticing abnormal drain after installing iOS 14, we recommend restarting your phone before doing anything else.
+If you start noticing abnormal drain after installing an iOS 14 update, we recommend restarting your phone before doing anything else.

 Power your iPhone down, wait a minute, and then power it back on.
 A quick reboot can have a tremendous impact on your device’s performance.